Rei-SwitchBot/faq/en-us-second-reply/Lock Pro.md

 ---
-### What Is the Torque of SwitchBot Lock?
+### What Is the Torque of SwitchBot Lock Pro?

 The torque of the lock during normal operation is 4.0~4.5kgf.cm, and the torque when it is jammed is 9kgf.cm.

 ---
-### Where Can I Purchase the Mounting Plate for SwitchBot Lock?
+### Where Can I Purchase the Mounting Plate for SwitchBot Lock Pro?

 Thank you for the information.
 If you are willing to pay the shipping fee, our team will arrange a payment link for you based on the order and delivery address you provided.